Carlos Alcaraz wins US Open for 1st Slam title, top ranking

 The winner was guaranteed to be first in Monday's rankings; the loser was guaranteed to be second.

-He is a 23-year-old from Norway who is now 0-2 in Slam finals.
-He was the runner-up to Nadal at the French Open in June.
+He also was the runner-up to Nadal at the French Open in June.

-Much like Nadal, Ruud stood way back near the wall to return serves, but also during the course of points Sunday, much more so than Alcaraz, who attacked when he could.

-Alcaraz went after Ruud’s weaker side, the backhand, and found success that way.

 If nothing else, Ruud gets the sportsmanship award for conceding a point he knew he didn’t deserve.
-It came while he was trailing 4-3 in the first set; he raced forward to a short ball that bounced twice before his racket touched it.
-Play continued, and Alcaraz hesitated then flubbed his response.
-Ruud told the chair umpire what had happened, giving the point to Alcaraz, who gave his foe a thumbs-up and applauded right along with the crowd.
+It came at 4-3 in the first set, when he raced to a short ball that bounced twice before his racket touched it.
+Play continued, and Alcaraz hesitated, then flubbed his response.
+Ruud told the chair umpire what had happened, giving the point to Alcaraz, who responded with a thumbs-up.

 Alcaraz certainly seems to be a rare talent, possessing an all-court game, a blend of groundstroke power with a willingness to push forward.
 He won 34 of the 45 points that he finished at the net.